Introduction

 1. Open the mkdocs.yml file and scroll down to the nav: section.
 Locate the item with the page that you would like to delete.

-1. Delete the line and click Commit changes….
+1. Delete the line and save the file.
 This will now remove the reference to this page from the navigation menu.

-1. Go to the docs/ folder and open the file that you want to delete.
+1. Go to the docs/ folder and right-click the file that you want to delete and select Delete and confirm.

-1. Once the site rebuilds, refresh the portfolio and you will see the updated menu.
+1. Refresh the portfolio and you will see the updated menu.

 6.4 Adding a Project Page (LLM Assisted)